translate/pootle/docs/users/getting_started.rst

 ------------

-While everybody can view the files, only registered users can edit them and receive credit for their effort, so unless your server uses LDAP authentication, the first thing you should do in order to translate, is to register.
+While everybody can view the files, only registered users can edit them and receive credit for their effort, so the first thing you should do in order to translate, is to register.

 You can register in the register page (accessible by clicking *Register* in the menubar) following two simple steps, providing you have a current e-mail